School group involved in mass rescue on Waikato River

 The rescue operation happened on December 7, but Police have since confirmed a school group was involved and the matter has been referred to WorkSafe for investigation.

-The group of 14 students and adults became trapped in the branches of a fallen tree.
+The group of 14 students and adults became trapped in bushes on a bend in the river.
 Two kayakers from a guided tour also needed help after they capsized while attempting to avoid the stricken group.

 Taupō Police, Harbourmaster, St John Hato Hone and staff from AJ Hackett Bungy, which was close to where the incident occurred, all responded to the rescue and Mercury Energy had to shut off the Control Gates at the outlet from Lake Taupō to assist in the rescue.